No one is perfect.

 It’s not their fault and I hold no ill-will towards anyone, but I tell this story to highlight that it was my own self-awareness that made me start to make the changes necessary to improve myself and my life.

-While I’ve inspired other people and I’m not in a position to help them better people, I didn’t do it for them.
+While I’ve inspired other people, I didn’t do it for them.
 I did it for myself.

-If you want to be the type of person that people look up and respect…
+If you want to be the type of person that people look up to and respect…

 If you want to be your best self and inspire others to do the same…

 Then I present to you 10 habits that will make you a better person that you can start immediately.

 How To Be A Better Person: 10 Easy Ways To Push Yourself